Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Background and related work

+This problem is not common only to fact-checkers.
+Although the conceptual foundations of HCAI are extensively discussed in recent literature~\cite{shneiderman_human-centered_2022, xu_toward_2019} and guidelines for building human-centered AI products exist (e.g.~\cite{google_people_2021}), the industry practices and methods appear to lag behind~\cite{hartikainen_human-centered_2022, bingley_where_2023}.
 The lack of end-user viewpoint in the early design-related activities is well known from the Human-centered Design (HCD) practice~\cite{hartikainen_human-centered_2022}.
 Specifically, while tech-savvy fact-checkers are often called for testing of developed AI tools, these often turn out to be ``irrelevant'' for their work~\cite{dierickx_report_2022}.
-This can be prevented by early inclusion of fact checkers in the tool design process.
-The challenge is that the capabilities of AI are unclear to users who set the end-user requirements ~\cite{hartikainen_human-centered_2022}.
+This can be prevented by early inclusion of fact-checkers in the tool design process.
+The challenge is that the capabilities of AI are unclear to users who set the end-user requirements~\cite{hartikainen_human-centered_2022}.
 This disproportion calls for an interdisciplinary approach, where the practices and problems of users (fact-checkers) are studied by social science and humanities (SSH) researchers and at the same time discussed with AI researchers to design powerful AI tools.